Sheepadoodle’s are obedient, friendly, and loving with an appearance that will melt your heart!

-Their intelligence, ranks second in the world to the Border Collie, makes them easy to command.
+Their intelligence ranks second in the world to the Border Collie, making them easy to command.

 Poodles have a single layer, dense curly coat, which sheds minimally.
 The curly coat does require significant grooming to avoid tangles and matting; a trip to be clipped at the groomers every 8-10 weeks should be expected.

 They are usually described as being hypoallergenic, therefore popular with allergy sufferers!